 Guest performances during the 2012-2013 season included appearances at the Richard Tucker Music Foundation Gala, with Andrea Bocelli at Madison Square Garden, and a performance of Verdi’s I Lombardi with Opera Orchestra of New York under the direction of Eve Queler in Avery Fisher Hall.

 Appearances in the 2011-2012 season included September 11th memorial performances at Pace University and St. Patrick’s Cathedral, the latter as part of the September Concert Foundation’s concerts throughout the city and the world.
-The chorus again appeared with the Richard Tucker Music Foundation Gala in Avery Fisher Hall in November and in January the NYCS returned to Avery Fisher Hall in a performance of Wagner’s Rienzi with the Opera Orchestra of New York.
-In May the Chamber Singers of the NYCS performed a work by Mario Jazzetti in Avery Fisher Hall.
+The chorus again appeared with the Richard Tucker Music Foundation Gala in Avery Fisher Hall in November and in January NYCHORAL returned to Avery Fisher Hall in a performance of Wagner’s Rienzi with the Opera Orchestra of New York.
+In May the NYCHORAL Chamber Chorus performed a work by Mario Jazzetti in Avery Fisher Hall.